top of page

 Usually, to have a niche is to be more highly skilled in a smaller area - and people value this highly.
 Yes, your potential market becomes smaller, but they become more aligned and more invested in what you're talking about.

-You Don't Need To Be The Loudest
+1. You Don't Need To Be In Everyone's Face

-I find paid ads really irritating.
+Personally, I find paid ads really irritating.
 They've invaded my space (feed) without invitation (I didn't follow them) and most of the time I just want them to go away.
 More often than not, they've caused a negative association with the brand they represent.
 This is not what I want for my business, or my clients' businesses.

 Of course, there are ways that paid ads can be hugely profitable - social media wouldn't be the billion-dollar industry it is if they didn't work.
 But my personal experience is that they only work with already warm, or extremely well-aligned potential customers.

-For example, a clothing brand I buy from often (or a very similar competitor) has a big sale?
+For example, a clothing brand I already buy from often (or a very similar competitor) has a big sale?
 That works, I'll sometimes click on it.
 A local venue I visit regularly is promoting an event?
 Great, I've found out about something I could have missed.
 These are precision-target ads, narrowing into their niche.

-Don't Run Around Looking For Clients, Let Them Come To You
+1. Don't Run Around Looking For Clients, Let Them Come To You

 Picture the crowds at Glastonbury.
 Three businesses are all selling peach flavoured water there.